hashgraph/hedera-sdk-tck/test-specifications/token-service/tokenCreateTransaction.md

 ### **Treasury Account:**

-- The number of tokens to be created.
+- The account that will hold the token "treasury" and receive all minted tokens.

 | Test no | Name                                                                                   | Input                                                                                                                                       | Expected response                                                                                   | Implemented (Y/N) |
 |---------|----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|-------------------|